Swasth-Apps/swasth.co/src/pages/blog/different-types-of-eating-disorder.md

 Eating disorder is a complex mental health condition that affects people of all genders, ages, races, ethnicities, religions, sexual orientations, and body types.

 According to a national survey, approximately 10 million men and 20 million women in America suffer from this illness at some or other point of their lives.
-Around[9% of the world population](https://academic.oup.com/ajcn/article/109/5/1402/5480601#137318890) is affected by this condition.[10% of those suffering](https://bmcmedicine.biomedcentral.com/articles/10.1186/s12916-019-1352-3) from eating disorders can lose their lives.
+Over [9% of the world population](https://academic.oup.com/ajcn/article/109/5/1402/5480601#137318890) is affected by this condition, [10% of those suffering](https://bmcmedicine.biomedcentral.com/articles/10.1186/s12916-019-1352-3) from eating disorders can lose their lives.

 There are different kinds of eating disorders, but one thing that is common amongst all of them besides the lack of control over eating habits is that they can progress and cause permanent damage to an individual’s mental and physical health.
 Therefore, it is important to identify if you or someone else you know show the symptoms of the disorder, and seek help.